Bernardrouhi/app-dailies/README.md

 - run "Dailies" from UI Folder

 ## Tutorial
-Application is on beta period, there is no released version yet.
+Dailies is on beta period, there is no released version yet.

 ## Changelog
 v0.0 - 2015 Sep 1st